busycaesar/Model_Context_Protocol/documentation/python-mcp-server.md

 touch [desired server file name]
 ```

-- Paste the server code into the new file.
+- Paste the server code into the new file and explain it.